-Unfortunately, a lot of startups aren’t helping themselves.
+Unfortunately, a lot of businesses aren’t helping themselves.
 Even in the software age, many businesses still use ad hoc processes.
-Some luddites out there are even still using physical, hard-copy invoice approval systems.
+Some Luddites out there are even still using physical, hard-copy invoice approval systems.

 Not only is this time consuming and expensive, but it also creates the risk of user error.
 With the amount of money at risk in accounts payable, it’s important to get this right from the first step.

 The right tools can make all the difference here, helping you track and process invoices clearly and accurately, and all with minimal stress.